Vienna Underground Tram: Schottentor

 In 1961, at Schottentor, an underground tramway loop was built for several tramway lines.
 Above this facility at street level, another tramway loop for two more lines is located.
 Since 1980, this terminus is connected to the U-Bahn line U2.

 This underground tram station is popularly called Jonas-Reindl, because of its circular, recessed, but in the middle open form, after the Austrian expression "Reindl" for casserole and the former Viennese mayor Franz Jonas.
 Most underground tram projects were planned and built during his reign.
 There were plans for an extension of this underground section to the city center in the 1960s, which have not been proceeded.

 Erzherzog-Karl-Straße

-The pre-metro station Erzherzog-Karl-Straße passes under the S-Bahn station Vienna Erzherzog-Karl-Straße.
-This underground station, which is also served by buses, was opened in 1971 in the course of the extension of the tramway line 26.
+The underground station Erzherzog-Karl-Straße passes under the S-Bahn station Vienna Erzherzog-Karl-Straße.
+This station, which is also served by buses, was opened in 1971 in the course of the extension of the tramway line 26.
 There is an elevator that leads directly to the central platform 1/2 or to the middle platform 3/4 of the S-Bahn station.
 There were no plans to convert this station into an U-Bahn station.